LamaAbbas/Automated-Web-Quiz/README.md

 pip install selenium
 pip install python-dotenv
 ```
-If I have forgotten anything and it is not working due to missing installtions, shoot me a message!!
+If I have forgotten anything and it is not working due to missing installations, shoot me a message!!

 Finally, to set-up your accounts, you will need to create the file containing your login username(s) and password(s) in the same folder as the script.
-Create a new textfile and name it ```.env```.
+Create a new text file and name it ```.env```.

 Populate it with your logins in the **following format exactly** where X is the number of accounts desired to run the script:
 ```bash